 What is Molecular Biology (With +35 Molecular Biology Experiments by PraxiLabs)

 Molecular biology of the cell involves different macromolecules or biomolecules like proteins, carbohydrates, lipids, DNA and RNA (nucleic acids) and amino acids.
-It focuses on studying their chemical and physical structures, compositions, modification, mechanisms, interactions, and functions which are essential and vital to life processes.
+Molecular biology studies their chemical and physical structures, compositions, modification, mechanisms, interactions, and functions which are essential and vital to life processes.

 In this article, you will learn more about what is molecular biology, its techniques, how does it provide evidence for evolution, what is molecular biology central dogma? and a list of more than 35 molecular biology virtual lab experiments introduced by PraxiLabs.